Carroll Scholars Institutional Repository

 The Carroll Scholars institutional repository (IR) collects, preserves, promotes, and provides global access to the scholarly and intellectual output of the institution.
 Its purpose is to demonstrate the breadth, depth, and impact of Carroll undergraduate and faculty research, provide a record of research output to donors and funding organizations, fulfill open access requirements for grants, and assist in recruiting students to research programs on campus.
 It is also intended to provide academic departments with additional means for demonstrating the overall value and impact of their student research and learning outcomes to the institution.

-Carroll Scholars has grown to include over 7,000 objects from every department at Carroll College.
-Carroll undergraduate student theses, a key collection, have been digitized and made accessible through Google, Google Scholar, Worldcat, OAIster, ROAR, and other indexing services and referrers.
-Through Carroll Scholars, Carroll scholarship has been read by over 18,000 readers in 140 countries.
+Carroll Scholars has grown to include 8,268 objects from every department at Carroll College.
+Works are accessible through Google, Google Scholar, Worldcat, OAIster, ROAR, and other indexing services and referrers.
+Through Carroll Scholars, Carroll scholarship has been read by over 20,000 readers in 148 countries.

 The Carroll Scholars institutional repository creates:

 - A central, easily discoverable place for faculty, students, and departments to showcase, reference and distribute their work

 - A repository for all scholarship produced by members of the college community

 - A means for long term digital preservation of material

 - A digital archives for historic and college-related material